microsoft/YamUI/src/components/Button/Button.md

-A `Button` allows a user to take an action.

 ### Notes for use

 While buttons can technically be used to navigate a user to another part of the experience, this is not recommended unless that navigation is part of an action or their flow.